 A small percentage of people early on may experience a worsening of symptoms even though the things that I can measure poke and prod at stay stable or even improve.
 Please note that treatment is very gentle so if you are experiencing increased pain, the first thing to keep in mind is that hurt is not always harm.
 Also pain can be tricky; it can come and go often in unpredictable ways without defined triggers or aggravating postures or activities.
 You may not able to put your finger on what brings about an exacerbation, so consider that if you are experiencing increased symptoms after a treatment session, it may or may not be related to the treatment; it may be correlated but it may not be causal/ cause and effect.
 However, even if you think that any symptoms you experience are treatment induced, as the treatment is extremely gentle-look at it inside out- it may indicate we are on the right track.

-If you do experience some flaring of symptoms know that these occurrences are short lived, usually only in the beginning of the episode of care.
+If you do experience some flaring of symptoms, know that these occurrences are short lived, usually only in the beginning of the episode of care.
 Don’t let any initial pain you have cause you stop before you start or are underway.
-Don’t self -discharge prematurely as you may expect the duration, frequency and intensity of any flare-ups to diminish and then resolve with continued treatment.
+Don’t prematurely self -discharge as you may expect the duration, frequency and intensity of any flare-ups to diminish and then resolve with continued treatment.

 This treatment introduction is “one size fits all” -not all of this may apply to you.

 Our bodies map and signal pain in unique and sometimes overlapping or confusing ways.
 The deeper the tissue, the less demarcated the pain pattern may be.
 Pain is an indicator, but not always a reliable indicator.
 This is because there is such a thing as “referred pain”.
 So while your pain is real, it may not be coming from where you think, even as convinced as you may be of its origins and/or despite what you may have been told or how you have been diagnosed or labeled.
 Diagnoses are labels that let our medical structure communicate in terms that describe aspects of anatomy and physiology.
 They are useful for understanding, and for claims and billing, but they may not tell the whole story.
 Often, I see patients who have seen several providers in ongoing pursuit and hope of having their condition recognized and effectively treated; but who have been unable to get relief under the existing medical care model.
 For example, they may have seen an MD who has diagnosed a tendonitis, then another who diagnoses a bursitis, then another who diagnoses a neuritis or some other syndrome.
 This can be confusing and frustrating for patients.
 But think of a chicken leg, when you take it apart, you pull the skin from the meat (muscle), there is some tissue holding that together that you separate (fascia), near the meat you can see blood vessels and bone, all very close together, touching each other, hard to demarcate or differentiate.
 The same is true with our diagnostic process.
 The truth is, it is often not one thing that is going on; you may have a tendonitis and bursitis and even a neuritis, it’s because the tissues touch each other and are connected.
 This doesn’t necessarily mean that if you have been provided all of these diagnoses that you are worse than if you had been provided only one diagnosis; really it is more like each clinician is looking at what and how you present, with one choosing one description, while another may choose a similar but slightly different description, and still another, another.
 A label or diagnosis is helpful for understanding and can provide a name, and some hope that your condition is known and therefore treatable.
 However, when patients go through a diagnostic process, are (sometimes multiply) diagnosed, even if/when such diagnoses are accompanied by confirmatory findings on MRI, Xray or other testing, but they have limited success with treatment, experiencing continued pain and dysfunction, and are unable to find relief, often they start to lose hope.
 It is frequently these patients, that I have been able to help.
 All of your diagnoses are probably all representative, describing in part the symptoms and some of the dysfunction; but despite how it seems when total knees and hips are advertised, we are not simply mechanistic, like cars that can have a part rebuilt and put back together again; instead, we are organisms and very interconnected.
-The trick is too look more holistically.
+The trick is to look more holistically.
 Sometimes this means looking at one end of the spine to treat the other, or at one end of one or more of the extremities to treat the spine; or vice versa.

 What follows, is an introduction to human anatomy, as a basis for understanding some of the ways pain can be mechanically referred and treated.